 6) S.G.W.
 (Picnic or “Pumpkinseed” style liquor flasks)

-All of the Southern Glass Company bottles encountered have applied lips (that is, a ring of glass has been added in a second step to form the lip of the bottle, but with no further “tooling” evident which would have otherwise smoothed over the clearly visible line of separation between the lip and the body of the bottle), and they usually show a rather crudely-made appearance more characteristic of the bottles of a somewhat earlier period of time (i.e. the Civil War era).
+All of the Southern Glass Company bottles encountered have applied lips (that is, a “ring” or band of glass has been added in a second step to form the lip of the bottle, but with no further “tooling” evident which would have otherwise smoothed over the clearly visible line of separation between the lip and the body of the bottle), and they usually show a rather crudely-made appearance more characteristic of the bottles of a somewhat earlier period of time (i.e. the Civil War era).
 They often contain very prominent bubbles as well as smaller seed and tear bubbles, and exhibit “drippy lips”, swirl or “whittle” marks, faint amber wisps, and other irregularities so attractive to the antique bottle collector.

 ADVERTISEMENT